 Editor: Update Figure 9.1-1 as follows.
 Note that in the figure below, the existing actors and transactions are shown in dashed lines.
 The figure should be updated by adding the actors and transactions in solid lines: Audit Consumer, Retrieve ATNA Audit Record, Retrieve Syslog Event.

-Figure 9.1-1: Audit Trail and Node Authentication Diagram
+Figure 9.1-1 Audit Trail and Node Authentication Diagram

 Editor: Update Section 9.1.1.3 as follows: